Virtua

 Vipers, Fighting Vipers 2, Fighters

-Megamix, Last Bronx, Tekken
+Megamix, Last Bronx, TEKKEN

 6: Bloodline Rebellion, Soul Calibur 5, Dead